Romans 16

 Closing Exhortations (16:17-20)

-17 But I beseech you, brethren, to consider those who create divisions and occasions of falling, contrary to the doctrine which “ye” have learnt, and turn away from them. v.17 While it does not read well in English, Mr. Kelly says that the definite article belongs in two places in this verse; “who create the divisions and the occasions of falling…“.
+v.17 Avoiding Those Who Are Devisive.
+While it does not read well in English, Mr. Kelly says that the definite article belongs in two places in this verse; “who create the divisions and the occasions of falling…“.
 Satan was already at work in Rome, seeking to destroy their unity and fruitfulness by his divisive activity.
 They were to be on their guard against those who had a tendency to gather people around themselves and form cliques.
 These movements of Satan often have a misleading outward appearance, but the error could be properly identified only by comparing with “the doctrine which ye have learnt”.
 Paul warns in 1 Cor.
 11:18-19 that a “division [inward schism]” will lead to a “sect [outward heresy]” if it is not judged.
 We are not told to excommunicate a divisive brother, but to “avoid” him.
 Putting out a divisive brother will lead to an outward division, because many will go with him.
 Instead we are to avoid that brother, and reach out to those who are following him.
 Eventually he will repent or he will leave, in which case he will become a heretic.

-18 For such serve not our Lord Christ, but their own belly, and by good words and fair speeches deceive the hearts of the unsuspecting. v.18 Paul now gets at the motives of the divisive brother.
+v.18 Their Motives.
+Paul now gets at the motives of the divisive brother.
 He is not serving the Lord, but himself.
 He wants a following, and does not have our best interests at heart.
 All he wants is our support, and he gets that by stealing hearts (see the “thief” of John 10).
 He would take our focus off of Christ, and have us follow a fleshly man.
 He will likely be a smooth talker, and those who are “simple” and “unsuspecting” can easily be swept up by him (e.g. 2 Sam.
 15:1-6, 11).
 The way these things happen is by divisive persons capitalizing on doctrinal disagreements to form schools of thought around themselves.
 They are seeking to “draw away disciples after them” (Acts 20:30).

-19 For your obedience has reached to all.
-I rejoice therefore as it regards you; but I wish you to be wise as to that which is good, and simple as to evil. v.19 Paul would remind them of the good testimony that the Romans had rendered over the known world.
+v.19 A Good Testimony: Good and Evil.
+Paul would remind them of the good testimony that the Romans had rendered over the known world.
 He didn’t want to see that testimony spoiled through division.
 What is the remedy?
 Be well-acquainted with what is good, and know as little as necessary about what is evil.
 As the Lord put it figuratively; “be wise as serpents and harmless as doves” (Matt.
 10:16).
 Occupation with evil is unhealthy for a Christian.
 Staying close to the side of Christ is the only way to be preserved.
 If we rely on human wisdom, we are sure to fall.

-20 But the God of peace shall bruise Satan under your feet shortly.
-The grace of our Lord Jesus Christ be with you. v.20 Like an experienced soldier up ahead, Paul shouts back to us (his comrades in arms) “the final victory is coming… and coming ‘shortly‘!”
+v.20 The Final Victory Near.
+Like an experienced soldier up ahead, Paul shouts back to us (his comrades in arms) “the final victory is coming… and coming ‘shortly‘!”
 Evil still appears to have the upper hand, but the victory is near.
 Satan will not be finally dealt with (crushed in an absolute sense) until the end of the Millennium, but as to our final deliverance from sin, the world, and Satan, we will have that at the rapture; “crushed under your feet“.
 We have justification now, deliverance from sin now; but the final victory will not be complete until we hear that shout and our bodies are changed.
 What an encouragement; the Lord is coming SOON!
 But in the meantime, to navigate the challenges of the wilderness pathway we need “the grace of our Lord Jesus Christ” to be with us.

-Closing Salutations from Paul’s Companions (16:21-24)
+Closing Salutations From Paul’s Companions (16:21-24)

-21 Timotheus [‘honored of God’], my fellow-workman, and Lucius [‘light’], and Jason [‘healer’], and Sosipater [‘defender of the father’], my kinsmen, salute you. v.21 Next we have the salutations of Paul’s companions passed on to the Romans.
+v.21 Salutations of Paul’s Companions.
+Next we have the salutations of Paul’s companions passed on to the Romans.
 Here are four men that were traveling with Paul on his third missionary journey.
 Timothy was his “adopted” son, and the other three were natural relatives of Paul.

 1. Timothy.